devtron-labs/devtron/docs/reference/glossary.md

 ### Manifest

-A manifest is a YAML file that describes each component or resource of your deployment and the state you want your cluster to be in once applied.
-Once you deploy, you can always edit your manifest file.
+A manifest is a YAML file that describes each component or resource of your Kubernetes object and the state you want your cluster to be in once applied.
 A manifest specifies the desired state of an object that Kubernetes will maintain when you apply the manifest.

 In Devtron, you can view the manifest of K8s resources under `App Details` and also under `Resource Browser`.

 ### Material

-In Git Repo, the source code of your application in a given commit is referred is referred as material.
+In Git Repo, the source code of your application in a given commit is referred as material.
 The option to choose a Git material will be available in the CI stage under the `Build & Deploy` tab of your application.
 [Read More...](https://docs.devtron.ai/usage/jobs/triggering-job#triggering-job-pipeline)

 ### Namespace